consgkino/C60-Fullerene-Coarse-Graining/README.md

 # C60 Fullerene Coarse-Graining

 This repository contains the input files, Python scripts, and analysis results for a coarse-graining study of C60 fullerene molecules.
-The aim of the project is to compare an all-atom C60 model with a coarse-grained model where each C60 molecule is represented as a single bead.

 The all-atom reference simulations are used to obtain structural information and interaction behavior between C60 molecules.
+The simulation was run using LAMMPS.
 The coarse-grained model is then tested by comparing its radial distribution function against the all-atom reference.
+Lennard-Jones potential, atomistic models and iterative Boltzmann models are compared

 ---